Hiluhree/alx-low_level_programming/0x02-functions_nested_loops/README.md

 	+ The first printed number should be the number passed to your function
 	+ The last printed number should be 98
 	+ You are allowed to use the standard library
++ Task 12: [The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself](): A Write a function that prints the n times table, starting with 0.</br>

+	+ Prototype: void print_times_table(int n);
+	+ If n is greater than 15 or less than 0 the function should not print anything